 Medicines containing dextromethorphan are not regulated by the federal government.
 Anyone including teenagers can just buy this easily without prescription.
 This is quite alarming as the number of drug abuse and misuse has been increasing in teenagers.
 The U.S. Department of Health and Human Services has noted that by 12th grade, almost half of the adolescents have used or misused an illicit drug at least once in their life.

 Additionally, non-prescription or over-the-counter medicine such as cough medicine has shown prevalence in usage by 8th to 12th graders.
-In 2017, 2.10% of 8th graders, 3.60% of 10th graders, and 3.20% of 12th graders have been reported to have misused cough medicines.
+In 2017, 2.10%of 12th graders have been reported to have misused cough medicines.

 15 states have already banned the selling of a cough and cold medicines containing dextromethorphan to minors.
 States that have taken action to this prevalent abuse includes California, New York, Arizona, Louisiana, Virginia, Tennessee, Kentucky, Washington, New Jersey, Florida, Alaska, Delaware, Nevada, Oregon, and Wisconsin as the newest addition.
 Although these states have taken action to prohibit sales to minors, teens still continue to misuse the medicine for its hallucinogenic effect.
 It is important that parents realize the risk of dextromethorphan medicines to prevent the risk of abusing triple C among their kids.